Brown Toy Poodle dog resting its head on a table with eyes above the surface, looking toward a metal food bowl in the foreground

 they actually eat,

-everything starts to work together.
+everything starts to align.

-©2025 TENDS
+TENDS logo

 Small Breed only,